Washington04/utm-airspace-generator/README.md

   - Rapid prototyping of UTM concepts

 Goal is to provide a simplified environment mirroring the ecosystem emerging from UTM Shared Airspace Implementation and ASTM interoperability standards.

----

-_I'd love your feedback.
-Please provide comments, suggestions, or questions in UTM-orchestrator/community_notes._